SEC warns pharma companies to be honest about FDA correspondence

 Ceresney said the SEC has taken a number of enforcement actions in recent years against companies for problematic disclosures tied to FDA approvals.

-One case involved executives at the biopharmaceutical company Immunosyn Corporation [IMYN.PK].
+One case involved executives at the biopharmaceutical company Immunosyn Corporation.
 The SEC alleged that executives mislead investors about the regulatory status of the company's goat blood-derived drug.

 Another case, he said, was brought against Imaging3 Inc and its chief executive officer for misleading investors in a conference call about FDA approval for its medical scanner.